lorenz234/oli-frontend/README-BulkAttest-Instructions.md

 *   `"Error on data row X: Unterminated quote in CSV line."`
 *   `"Invalid project ID: 'project-name'.
 Project not found."`
 *   `"Column 'column-name' was not recognized and will be ignored."`
+*   `"Invalid category: 'category-name'.
+Did you mean 'suggested-category'?"`
+*   `"Category alias 'defi' will be converted to 'dex'."`

 By providing detailed feedback on errors and warnings, the tool allows you to fix any issues without having to re-upload the entire file.